apache/cloudstack-www/blog/2024-09-01-Committing-to-the-future/index.md

 </div>
 <div className="col col--9">

-PMC member Daan (dahn) Hoogland shared his thoughts - "Users of a piece of software have an opportunity unique to open-source with a product like Apache CloudStack.
-They can see features and even direct the design before it hits production.
+PMC member [Daan (dahn) Hoogland](https://www.linkedin.com/in/dhoogland) shared his thoughts - "Users of a piece of software have an opportunity unique to open-source with a product like Apache CloudStack.
+They can see features and even dirqect the design before it hits production.
 They can alter the direction of the project, but for this they need to commit themselves to doing so.
 With only a few hours per week of effort you can guard and influence your main cloud orchestration tool to be as you need it."

 </div>
 </div>